dafny-lang/dafny/Source/DafnyStandardLibraries/src/Std/Parsers/README.md

 # Verified Parser Combinators

-Parser combinators in Dafny, inspired from the model (Meijer&Hutton 1996).
+Parser combinators in Dafny, inspired from the model of [Meijer&Hutton 1996](https://cspages.ucalgary.ca/~robin/class/521/class-handout.pdf#page=282).

 This library offers two styles of functional parser combinators.

-- The first parsers style is a synonym for `seq<character> -> ParseResult<Result>` that supports monadic styles, is straightforward to use, but results in lots of closing parentheses.
+- The first parsers style is a synonym for `seq<char> -> ParseResult<Result>` that supports monadic styles, is straightforward to use, but results in lots of closing parentheses.

 - The second parsers style is a datatype wrapper around the first style, which enable to define functions as infix or suffix operations, which makes parsers sometimes easier to read and helps decreasing nesting.